 Autogenous bone grafts, also known as autografts, are made from your own bone.
 Your bone is harvested from somewhere else in the body.
-The bone is typically harvested from the chin, jaw, lower leg bone, hip, or the skull.
-Autogenous bone grafts are advantageous in that the graft material is your own live bone, meaning it contains living cellular elements that enhances bone growth, also eliminating the risk of your body rejecting the graft material since it comes from you.
+The bone is typically harvested from the chin, jaw, lower leg bone, hip, or skull.
+Autogenous bone grafts are advantageous in that the graft material is your own live bone, meaning it contains living cellular elements that enhance bone growth, also eliminating the risk of your body rejecting the graft material since it comes from you.

 However, one downside to the autograft is that it requires a second procedure to harvest bone from elsewhere in the body.
 Depending on your specific condition, a second procedure may not be warranted.

 Allogenic bone, or allograft, is donated bone harvested from a cadaver, then processed using a freeze-drying method to extract the water via a vacuum.
-Unlike autogenous bone, allogenic bone cannot produce new bone on it’s own.
+Unlike autogenous bone, allogenic bone cannot produce new bone on its own.
 Rather, it serves as a framework, or scaffold, over which bone from the surrounding bony walls can grow to fill the defect or void.
 This process is called creeping substitution.